 Upcoming and experimental HTTP response headers

 There are more HTTP headers, of course.
 Some of them are experimental, others are drafts.
-We implemented some of these headers on infosec-handbook.eu for testing and monitoring and will add them to our configuration example when most web browsers start to support them.
+We implement some of these headers on infosec-handbook.eu for testing from time to time.
+Maybe, we add some of the following headers to the standard configuration if they become widely adopted by clients.